Brown rice syrup is a sweetener derived from brown rice. It’s rich in glucose, which means it has a high glycemic index.

 Even though the list makes it look like there’s very little glucose, that’s not the case at all; maltose is really two glucose molecules, and maltotriose is three.

 By the time brown rice syrup reaches the small intestine, it’s been converted into glucose, and is ready to go to work, spiking blood sugar levels and tweaking your metabolism.

 Because of its dark color, brown rice syrup may look like a healthy food, but most of the nutrients in brown rice are lost along the way.
 The remaining amounts of potassium and calcium are negligible.

-(6)
+Glucose may not have all of the negative adverse effects of glucose, particularly when it comes to your liver.
 Learning how fructose and sucrose affect the system can help you sort out questions about including brown rice syrup or other sweeteners in your diet.

 Since the detrimental effects of fructose are well-known, health-conscious people tend to avoid sweeteners containing fructose (like high fructose corn syrup, or HFCS).

 But all fructose doesn’t affect our bodies the same way; fruits contain fructose, but because fiber slows down the rate of sugar assimilation, moderate fruit consumption can be part of a healthy diet.

 And while starchy foods like potatoes contain glucose, eating potatoes may not have the negative impact on metabolic health refined sugar does.